What Are Tar Sands>

 What is tar sands “oil”?

-The tar sands region in northern Alberta contains a form of fossil fuel that is not what most people would call “oil”.
-The tar sands contain a tar-like substance called bitumen mixed with dirt, sand and rock.
-This mixture can either be strip-mined, which requires the complete destruction of ancient boreal forests (clearcutting), or the bitumen can be melted underground using superheated steam generated by burning huge amounts of natural gas and then pumped out using many closely spaced wells.
-Either process requires an enormous amount of expensive energy and equipment–much more than traditional oil production.
+The tar sands region in northern Alberta contains a type of fossil fuel that is not what most people would call oil.
+The ground there holds bitumen, a thick tar-like substance mixed with sand, clay, and rock.
+To extract it, companies either strip mine the land, which destroys large areas of ancient boreal forest and wetlands, or they heat the bitumen underground using steam made from burning natural gas and then pump it out through wells.

 The above video is not Keepers of the Water content but overall it is a good summary of the tar sands process and how it creates the large tailings ponds.
 Within this video content we would like to point out the following issues to consider at the following specific times: